SonarSource/sonarqube/server/sonar-docs/src/pages/setup/install-server.md

 SonarQube cannot be run as `root` on Unix-based systems, so create a dedicated user account for SonarQube if necessary.

-_$SONARQUBE-HOME_ (below) refers to the path to the directory where the SonarQube distribution has been unzipped.
+_$SONARQUBE_HOME_ (below) refers to the path to the directory where the SonarQube distribution has been unzipped.

 ### Setting the Access to the Database

-Edit _$SONARQUBE-HOME/conf/sonar.properties_ to configure the database settings.
+Edit _$SONARQUBE_HOME/conf/sonar.properties_ to configure the database settings.
 Templates are available for every supported database.
 Just uncomment and configure the template you need and comment out the lines dedicated to H2:

 ```
 Example for PostgreSQL